limshoonkit/WFGY/Avatar/eval/README.md

 This page is the main hub for the WFGY 5.0 Avatar eval layer.

 Primary mission:
-1. Present eval as the pressure and inspection layer of Avatar.
+1. Present Eval as the pressure and inspection layer of Avatar.
-2. Make clear that docs show operation, research shows structure, and eval shows whether the branch survives pressure.
+2. Make clear that Docs show operation, Research shows structure, and Eval shows whether the branch survives pressure.
 3. Route readers toward blackfan stress, persona continuity inspection, and multilingual readiness signals.
 4. Prevent friendly product language or elegant theory from substituting for branch pressure.
 5. Preserve bounded readiness honesty without inflating current pass signals into universal finality.